-The Doctor of Philosophy in Management (Ph.D.) program enables students to earn a doctoral degree related to the business or technology field at a Christ-centered institution.
+The Doctor of Philosophy in Management (Ph.D.) program enables students to earn a doctoral degree related to the business field at a Christ-centered institution.

 Students in the Campbellsville University Ph.D. in Management program will be required to complete all core, research, specialization and dissertation requirements.

 The Ph.D. program will consist of 60 credits, beyond master level credits, with 8 required core courses.
 Students in this program will be allowed to transfer in a maximum of 12 approved graduate level credits, thus requiring a minimum of 48 credits of the requirements to be taken directly at Campbellsville University.

 Upon successful completion of the Campbellsville University Ph.D. in Management program, the graduate will be able to: